laminlabs/nbproject/docs/guides/cli.md

-# Initializing `nbproject` and tracking dependencies for existing notebooks
+# Initializing and tracking dependencies for a notebook collection via the CLI

 Here we consider that you have a collection of existing notebooks that you'd like to become